nullcap/infra-k3s/argocd/README.md

 The Loki application needs updated credentials:
 - Replace `your-grafana-loki-username` with actual username
 - Replace `your-grafana-loki-api-key` with actual API key
-- Consider storing these in Vault as well
+- Consider storing these in Sealed Secrets as well

 ## FluxCD Migration Notes